EdwardSchaefer/Neighborhood-Map/README.md

 			not, don't add broken img tag to the infoWindow

 	6/7/2017:
-		*Added a dataFilter function to ajax request which sets undefined attribute/value pairs to an empty string
+		*Added a "dataFilter" function to ajax request which sets undefined attribute/value pairs to an empty string
 		*Changed logic of filter function to return results which match first/last name or address